Pyrdacor/freeserf.net/README.md

 Things that are missing are mostly AI logic and tutorial games.
 Serf fighting is not fully tested yet.
 Multiplayer support is prepared but not really implemented yet.

-There are still some bugs (mainly in serf logic and map position calculation).
+There are still some bugs (mainly in serf logic).

 But the game is playable for most parts.
 Since version 1.3 savegames should work correctly (even with AI).